Austin Riley Player Props: Braves vs. Angels

 Austin Riley At The Plate

-- Among qualifying hitters, he ranks 33rd in batting average, while his on-base percentage ranks 58th and he is 17th in slugging.
+- Among qualifying batters, he ranks 35th in batting average, while his on-base percentage ranks 59th and he is 17th in slugging.

-- Riley will look to extend his five-game hitting streak.
-He's batting .368 with two homers in his last outings.
+- Riley enters this game on a six-game hitting streak.
+In his last outings, he's hitting .368 with two homers.

-- Riley has had an RBI in 40 games this season (38.8%), including 17 multi-RBI outings (16.5%).
-He has also driven home three or more of his team's runs in five contests.
+- Riley has driven home a run in 40 games this year (38.5%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on five occasions..

-- In 54 of 103 games this year, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.